SmiNat/Clickup_API/README.md

     ECODE           Status  Message/meaning
     ACCESS_083      401     Not found / You do not have access to this task.
     ACCESS_190      404     Not found.
+    APP_001         404     Route not found - check if all required parameters are given.
     CHECK_012       500     Internal server error
     CHECK_028       400     Assignee must have access to checklist item - requires Assignee id or None as a assignee parameter.
+    COMM_003        500     Invalid syntax input for integer.
     CRTSK_001       400     Status not found.
+    DEPENDS_009     400     Missing required options depends_on or dependency_of.
     GROUP_HELPERS_001  500  Invalid input syntax for type uuid.
 Check ID for field value.
     INPUT_002/03    400     Invalid ID.
     ITEM_155        400     Field must be a json parsable string (array of strings).